ogcpy/align-with-soulitude/VERCEL_DEPLOYMENT_GUIDE.md

    - Use a tool like Postman to test API endpoints directly
    - Check for any CORS issues

-4. **Common issues**
+4. **Database connection issues**
-   - Database connection: Ensure your Neon PostgreSQL database is accessible from Vercel
+   - Ensure your Neon PostgreSQL database is accessible from Vercel
+   - Verify the database URL format is correct
+   - Check if your database requires SSL connection

+5. **API keys issues**
-   - API keys: Verify all API keys are correctly formatted and have necessary permissions
+   - Verify all API keys are correctly formatted and have necessary permissions
+   - For Stripe, ensure both secret and publishable keys are set

+6. **Performance issues**
-   - Serverless function timeout: If operations take too long, adjust function timeout in Vercel settings
+   - If operations take too long, adjust function timeout in Vercel settings
+   - Consider optimizing database queries and API responses